jackperry2187/GentleReminders/README.md

 - On world join, sends an initial message if the mod is enabled
 - Every X ticks, based on config, sends a mindful message
 - When all messages are sent (in a random order with no repeats), resets the list and starts over
+- New (as of v1.5.2) customizable toasts with block textures as the background and border!
 - Config Guide below
 - Commands Guide below